RoganGutwillinger/CSC419-AMS/README.md

 To view the original mesh, click `1`.
 To view the deformed mesh for the first viewpoint, click `2`.
 To view the deformed mesh for the third viewpoint, click `3`.

-NOTE: Deforming the `bunny.off` mesh takes a significant time to run (approximately 15 minutes on my device).
+NOTE: Deforming the `bunny.off` mesh takes a significant amount of time to run (approximately 15 minutes on my device).

 ![Viewpoint 1, Original Mesh](/images/c_viewpoint1_original.png)